Section I: Categories of Water and their Ruling

 - Impure (najis)

 This is by agreement of the four schools of jurisprudence generally.
-[5] They differ within these types, whether some types of water would fall under pure or purifying.

 2- That water is of two types only: purifying and filthy.
 This opinion is narrated from some Hanafis, and it is what Ibn Taymiyyah, Ibn Baz, and Ibn `Uthaymin chose.